JohnnyRyan1/meltwater/README.md

 ## 🧊 Summary

 Meltwater ponding reduces Greenland Ice Sheet albedo but this process is not included in models.
-This study uses drone imagery to show that small streams and ponds, often missed by satellites, considerably increases the energy available for melt.
+In this study we used drone imagery to show that small streams and ponds, often missed by satellites, considerably increase the amount of energy available for melt.

 ![Figure 1](04-figures/fig-1-transect.png)
 *Meltwater ponding is associated with local minima in surface albedo across the Greenland Ice Sheet.*